-Line 17 - Family Education Savings Account Deposits and Earnings

-You can subtract the lesser of the contributions that you made during 2018 to one or more Montana Family Education Savings Accounts or \$3,000.
+Line 17-Family Education Savings Account Deposits and Earnings.
+You can subtract up to \$3,000 of the contributions that you made during 2020 to one or more Montana Family Education Savings Accounts.

 If you are married, both you and your spouse can exclude up to \$3,000 for contributions that you made to one or more Education Savings Accounts.
 This exclusion is allowed for contributions that you make to an Education Savings Account that is owned by you or jointly with your spouse.
-As part of your exclusion, you may also be able to include amounts that you use to establish a Montana family Education Savings Account (under the Montana Uniform Transfers to Minors Act or another state's Uniform Gifts to Minors Act) for your child or stepchild if your child or stepchild is a Montana resident.
+As part of your exclusion, you may also be able to include amounts that you use to establish a Family Education Savings Account (under the Montana Uniform Transfers to Minors Act or another state's Uniform Gifts to Minors Act) for your child or stepchild if that child is a Montana resident.
 Withdrawals of your contributions and earnings from an Education Savings Account are not taxable to you if you withdraw them to pay for qualified higher educational expenses defined under federal law.
 If you withdraw these contributions for purposes other than to pay for qualified higher educational expenses, they are subject to a recapture tax of 6.9 percent, which should be reported on Tax Liability Schedule, line 1.